asmaloney/GDExtensionTemplate/README.md

 - includes **[godot-cpp](https://github.com/godotengine/godot-cpp) as a submodule** and links it statically to your shared library
 - creates `<project>.gdextension` files based on your project name
+- copies over any support files from the `support_files` directory into your extension directory
+- includes example of adding custom icons to your classes/nodes ([see below](#custom-node-icons))
 - automatically generates a _**Version.h**_ header file which:
   - includes a preprocessor macro for conditional compilation
     ```cpp